-Le jardin des quatre colonnes by Vincent Dumay and Baptiste Wullschleger (Sweden / France)
+By Vincent Dumay and Baptiste Wullschleger (Sweden + France)

-Project summary: "The use of plants is at the heart of the development of our civilizations.
-Whether for nourishment, protection, healing, or clothing, their multiple applications have allowed populations to survive and prosper.
-The dyeing properties of plants have been known since Antiquity, and their use as a coloring agent for plant and animal fibers reflects millennium-old know-how, exploiting the different parts of a plant (leaves, roots, flowers, fruits…).Maillageexplores the relation between two worlds, that of the textile and that of the vegetal, on a metaphorical level."
+Project excerpt: "The use of plants is at the heart of the development of our civilizations.
+Whether for nourishment, protection, healing, or clothing, their multiple applications have allowed populations to survive and prosper [...]
+Maillage explores on a metaphorical level the relation between two worlds, that of the textile, and that of the vegetal."

-matière-matière by Studio Haricot: Marie-Pier Caron-Desrochers, Tristan Morissette, Rose-Marie Guévin and Vincent Ouellet (Québec, Canada)
+By Studio Haricot: Marie-Pier Caron-Desrochers and Tristan Morissette, Rose-Marie Guévin, Vincent Ouellet (Quebec, Canada)

-Project summary: "matière-matièreis the intrinsic experience of a tone-on-tone relation (texture upon texture, colour upon colour): volumes emerge like fruits from the site as extensions of the vegetation.
+Project excerpt: "Matière-Matière is the intrinsic experience of a tone-on-tone relation (texture upon texture, color upon color): volumes emerge like fruits from the site, as extensions of the vegetation.
 Three walls bend, converge, and project themselves, dilating and contracting.
 The project is an invitation to tactilely feel one’s way through a materiality stripped bare, inside moments of uncanny encounters.
-This structure of hemp concrete, deposited in the context of a patch of wheat and a carpet of mulch, offers a parallel between the possible transformations of vegetal fibres up to the materialization of the proposed spaces."
+This structure of hemp concrete, deposited in the context of a patch of wheat and a carpet of mulch, offers a parallel between the possible transformations of vegetal fibers up to the materialization of the proposed spaces."

-Racines de mer by Cassandra Ducharme-Martin and Gabriel Demeule (Québec, Canada)
+By Cassandra Ducharme-Martin and Gabriel Demeule (Quebec, Canada)

-S'Y RETROUVER by Jinny Yu, Ki Jun Kim and Frédéric Pitre (Germany / Canada, Ontario + Québec)
+By Jinny Yu, Ki Jun Kim, and Frédéric Pitre (Ontario & Quebec, Canada + Germany)

-Project summary: "Visitors are invited to enter a submerged maze: a puzzle with various possible routes and dead ends meant to confuse and challenge those who explore.
+Project excerpt: "Visitors are invited to enter a submerged maze: a puzzle with various possible routes and dead ends meant to confuse and challenge those who explore.
 At the same time, the top of the wall of the trenches, which is at ground level, allows for the possibility of deciphering the pathway with an overall view of the route before entering.
-Upon entering the subterranean world, visitors reach the first level of the substratum of the root system, where they can walk around a network composed of earth and white clover, representing the pattern of the roots of two trees linked by fungal mycelium.
-The white clover, like older and more recent settlers, came from Europe and took root spreading across the North American continent and interacting with the ecology of the native soil.
-S’y retrouver invites visitors to slow down and reflect both on the root system and post-colonialism."
+Upon entering the subterranean world, visitors reach the first level of the substratum of the root system, and walk around a network composed of earth and white clover representing the pattern of the roots of two trees linked by fungal mycelium [...]
+S’Y RETROUVER invites visitors to slow down and reflect both on the root system and issues of colonialism."